Ebury/chameleon/README.md

 ### CSS

-For chameleon components we use ITCSS with BEM and currently our preprocessor is SASS.
+For chameleon components, we use ITCSS with BEM and currently our preprocessor is SASS.
-Please don't add any css styles without following the rules below.
+Please don't add any CSS styles without following the rules below.

-The single file vue components should not use scoped files as is not necessary since we follow BEM!
+The single-file Vue components should not use scoped files as is not necessary since we follow BEM!

 #### BEM